Tommy Banks (chef): The Black Swan

-In 2006, when he was 17, Banks's parents bought the pub and restaurant The Black Swan at Oldstead, and he became involved in the running of the business.
-He worked in the kitchen and started to learn to cook.
-He had no formal training as chef, but worked several unpaid stages in Michelin-starred restaurants including a week spent in Raymond Blanc's restaurant in Oxfordshire, Le Manoir aux Quat'Saisons.
+Tommy worked in all areas of The Black Swan, including front of house, pot-wash and the kitchen, where he started to learn to cook.
+He had no formal training as chef, but worked several unpaid stages in Michelin-starred restaurants including a week in Raymond Blanc's restaurant in Oxfordshire, Le Manoir aux Quat'Saisons.

-The restaurant at The Black Swan first won a Michelin Star in 2012 with Adam Jackson as chef.
+The restaurant first won a Michelin Star in 2012 with Adam Jackson as chef.
 When Jackson left to set up his own restaurant in June 2013, Banks took over as head chef at The Black Swan.
 At the age of 24, Banks was one of the youngest chefs to receive a Michelin Star when the restaurant retained its Michelin Star that year.